Skip to main content

 Pet therapy is used in hospitals, nursing homes, schools, and clinics, among other places.
 Children with autism have made friends with therapy dogs, and seniors in care facilities have found new joy and less agitation.

-How to Strengthen Mental Health with Pets
+Practical Ways to Strengthen Mental Health with Pets

 Daily interaction builds resilience: